wladerer/vsh/README.md

 These four modules handle the creation and modification of their respective files.
 Notably, `kpoints` can handle any type of KPOINTS file and can even produce high-symmetry k-paths from the SeekPath API.

+##### procar

+procar is quite a built out utility with many options, so please refer to the -h output.
+Procar does orbital and compositonal analyses on a band and kpoint basis.
+You can also plot and query these properties.
+It is recommended that you pickle your vasprun.xml file prior to using the utility to save time.
+Additionally, the procar module is able to plot interactive band structures for quick reference (not publication ready figures)

 ##### cohp